tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 which is documented in [issue 13831](https://github.com/golang/go/issues/13831)

-And installing these tools directly via:
+To get around this, you can install the tools you need directly via:

 ```
 go get golang.org/x/tools/cmd/godoc